The 34th Filmfest Dresden announced the award winners with the Saxon Film Promotion Prize going to First Work, Then Play from Brenda Lien.

 WHERE: Dresden, Germany

-ABOUT THE FESTIVAL: FILMFEST DRESDEN was founded in 1989 before the imminent collapse of the GDR and reunification of Germany.
+Filmfest Dresden was founded in 1989 before the imminent collapse of the GDR and reunification of Germany.
 The short film festival focuses on short film in all its facets, and has become one of the most important festivals of its kind throughout Germany.
-FILMFEST DRESDEN is also one of the best endowed short film festivals in Europe with prizes and awards worth approximately €62,000.
+Filmfest Dresden is also one of the best endowed short film festivals in Europe with prizes and awards worth approximately €62,000.

 70 short films will compete at the 32nd Filmfest Dresden short film festival for the much coveted “Golden Horsemen” trophies and special awards.

 From April 21 to 26, the 32nd Filmfest Dresden will take place in Dresden, Germany, featuring an exciting lineup of the best short films from across the world.

 A total of eleven Golden Horsemen trophies and three special prizes were awarded at the 31st Filmfest Dresden with two of the coveted trophies going to the Japanese animation MY LITTLE GOAT by Tomoki Misato.